Milosz503/GarminSecurityAnalysis/notes.md

 The signing algorithm uses SHA1 hash of the bytecode that is signed with a private RSA key.
 The key is 4096 long, which is more than recommended.

+For the signing, conventions described in PKCS #1 v2.2 are used.

 SHA-1 is no longer considered secure against well-funded opponents.
 NIST formally deprecated use of this hash function in 2011.
 In 2020 there was a paper published demonstrating a chosen-prefix collision attack.
 It still doesn't offer a viable solution to find a collision to a given hash for a chosen prefix.
 However, the function has been already broken and in the upcoming years new attacks might be discovered.

 ### Compiler